-By actively seeking partnerships with organizations focused on these principles, the program and proposed curricular changes, including the proposed concentration, aim to cultivate a diverse pipeline of leaders in Montessori education with unique perspectives.
-This initiative's foundational coursework in inclusive practices for Montessori professionals aligns with our mission to address educational disparities across the globe.
+By actively seeking partnerships with organizations focused on these principles, the program and proposed curricular changes, including the proposed concentration, aim to cultivate a diverse

-The proposed concentration specifically equip Montessori educators with a thorough understanding of the developmental stages of the child and family starting invitro through the toddler years of life.
-Through a streamlined course of study, students enroll in a 15-credit pedagogical sequence, with an additional and 18-credit Montessori core sequence.
+The proposed concentration specifically equips Montessori professionals educators with a thorough understanding of the philosophy and psychology of human development and teaching methodologies in support of the child.
+Students enroll in a 15-credit pedagogical sequence, with an additional 18-credit Montessori core sequence, in a fully online, asynchronous format.
 This adjustment ensures accessibility to high-quality Montessori education for students, contributing to the broader goal of providing an innovative and accessible graduate education choice for minority and educationally disadvantaged individuals at Loyola University Maryland.